Oladosuprosper/Oladosuprosper/README.md

 - 👀 I’m interested in python coding
 - 🌱 I’m currently learning Cyber security
 - 💞️ I’m looking to collaborate on an nft project
-- 📫 How to reach me olaprosper12@gmail.com
+- 📫 How to reach me olaprosper12@gmail.com or prosper.oladosu@binghamuni.edu.ng

 <!---
 Oladosuprosper/Oladosuprosper is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.